DionWu/amtsimplified/content/tax_credits_deductions/what-is-the-mortgage-interest-deduction.md

 ------------------------------

 Calculating your mortgage interest deduction is not just useful to calculating your regular taxes, but also for determining if you owe any AMT as it's one of the few commonly used itemized deductions that are still permitted under the AMT tax code.
-To find out more, [you can use our handy calculator here](/amt-calculator).
+To find out more, you can use our **[online AMT calulator.](/amt-calculator)**

 ------------------------------